 Good story, but how?

-I've written before about the decision to chuck your stocks into the wastebasket.
-But that advice may not be entirely helpful -- what you really need is to avoid the kinds of stocks that put you in that situation in the first place.
-After all, if you're in a situation where you have to sell a stock because it has problems, it's too late.
+I've written many times before about when it's time to chuck your stocks into the wastebasket.
+But that advice may not be entirely helpful.
+What you really need is to avoid the kinds of stocks that put you in that situation in the first place.
+After all, if you're in a situation where you have to sell a stock because it has problems, it's definitely too late.

 To get around that problem, you need to get to know a man buried in an obscure cemetery in the Kreuzberg section of Berlin, Germany.